 Professor Feinstein is committed to nurturing true creative development in educational and professional settings.
-He lectures regularly on how to foster creative development in the classroom, focusing on unleashing students' creative development via independent student-directed exploration & projects.
-He is currently working on a project with colleague Arthur Campbell studying what is taught in core graduate classes in economics, and building models of what should be taught in a core so as to provide the best foundation for frontier creative work.
+His class Creativity & Innovation is a longstanding favorite at Yale.
+He lectures regularly on how to foster creative development in the classroom, focusing on unleashing creative development through exercises and sharing.

 Beyond his work on creativity, Professor Feinstein is an expert in tax compliance, detection, and models of auditing and compliance.
 His contributions in this area include the econometric model detection controlled estimation, which has had considerable practical application, game theory models of compliance and auditing, and a widely cited review of the tax compliance field.
 He is also the author of a well known review of the relationship between socioeconomic status and health.